-As a speedrunner who thrives on precision and rapid-fire gameplay, diving into the psychological horror RPG that is OMORI was a bold detour from my usual gaming fare.
-Developed by OMOCAT, this game promises a surreal journey through a strange world brimming with colorful allies and eerie adversaries.
-But how does it stack up against my element of high-speed gameplay and razor-sharp mechanics?
-Let’s delve into the pixelated abyss.
+As a speedrunner who lives for quick and precise play, jumping into the psychological horror RPG OMORI was a big change from my usual games.
+Created by OMOCAT, this game offers a strange trip in a world full of bright friends and creepy foes.
+But how does it match up with my love for fast gameplay and sharp systems?
+Let’s take a look into the pixel world.

 Gameplay Mechanics